-- 8) Chugach may request by tariff advice letter to adjust the limit on total nameplate capacity of eligible consumer generation systems participating in the net metering program above 1.5 percent of the electric utility's average retail demand. - 9) Chugach reserves the right to limit net metering installations in portions of its distribution system that are reasonably necessary to address system stability constraints or other operational issues.
+- 8) Chugach may request by tariff advice letter to adjust the limit on total nameplate capacity of eligible consumer generation systems participating in the net metering program above 5.0 percent of the electric utility's average retail demand. - 9) Chugach reserves the right to limit net metering installations in portions of its distribution system that are reasonably necessary to address system stability constraints or other operational issues.
 Chugach shall notify the Commission no later than 30 days after refusal to interconnect with a consumer requesting net metering service. - 10) Chugach may require the installation of additional metering equipment for net metering consumers, including the metering of individual generating facilities.
 For these installations, Chugach is responsible for all costs related to the purchase, installation, and maintenance of the additional metering equipment and the customer shall not be assessed any recurring charges for the additional metering equipment. - 11) Chugach expects net metering customers to acquire liability insurance to cover any damages caused to the Chugach system by the consumer generation system, if that coverage is available at a reasonable cost to the consumer. - 12) Pursuant to 3 AAC 50.910 (d), below is a summary of Chugach's average retail demand, maximum allowed nameplate capacity of eligible net metered generation facilities on the system, and total nameplate capacity of net metered customers: - a.
-Average retail demand (Calendar-Year 2019): 120.5 MW - b.
-Maximum allowed nameplate capacity of net metered generation facilities (1.5 percent of Chugach's average retail system demand): 1.81 MW - c.
-Nameplate capacity of all net metered customers receiving service on Chugach's distribution system as of December 31, 2019: 1.04 MW
+Average retail demand (calendar year 2023): 215,877.65 kW b.
+Maximum allowed net metered nameplate capacity (5.0% of (a)): 10,793.88 kW - c.
+System net metered generation capacity: 4,624.59 kW